 Common Types of Outlets

-• Ground fault circuit interrupter (GFCI): This type of outlet is typically located in your bathroom or kitchen and is identified by its test and reset buttons.
-GFCIs automatically shut off power if they detect an interruption in the electrical flow to prevent serious electrical shock.
+• Ground fault circuit interrupter (GFCI): GFCIs automatically shut off power if they detect an interruption in the electrical flow to prevent serious electrical shock.
+You’ll usually see these in your bathroom or kitchen.
+They have test and reset buttons and shut off if they sense a problem, like moisture.

 • Standard 2-prong outlets: You’ll find these outlets in many older homes.
-If you have standard 2-prong outlets, consider replacing them since they’re less safe than newer ones.
+If you have them, we recommend replacing them since they’re less safe than newer ones.

 Common Problems With Electrical Outlets